seanc0ne/README-generator/README.md

 To run tests run:

 ```
-npm
+npm run test
 ```

 ## Usage

-npm
+Feel free to clone or fork this repo.

 ## License

-This application is covered under the BSD 3 license.
+This application is covered under the MIT license.

 ## Contributing

-npm
+Submit a pull request if you would like to contribute.

 ## Questions
 Feel free to email me at seandoesitbetter@gmail.com with any questions.

 Check out my GitHub profile: [seanc0ne](https://www.github.com/seanc0ne)